komali2/blog/content/posts/taipei-in-2019/index.md

 {{< img src="butt_guy.jpg" alt="Butt guy statue with me in front" >}}

+Finally, we found some milk tea in the basement of one of the Taipei 101 malls.
+I start making short work of it, but am pulled out of my reverie by a very dolled up young Taiwanese woman speaking quickly to me in Mandarin.
+Around mouthfuls of boba I try to answer her questions - something about a camera, taking pictures, ok, this is a situation I'm familiar with, she wants a picture of the white guy, but wait, this is Taipei, Taiwanese people don't give a shit if you're white, at least not enough to take a picture.
+As I'm trying to figure out what's going on while still pulling myself out of a boba induced carb high, I shoot a boba from my mouth straight into my hand.
+She definitely saw this, but didn't bat an eye, continuing to blabber on to, I realize, ask to take a picture of me drinking boba, for some reason.
+But she is definitely concerned, because a boba has been fired from my mouth and there's no way she knew where it ended up.
+She didn't know I was holding it in my now sweaty hand because I couldn't figure out where the fuck to put it, and how I was going to handle a phone if my other hand was holding boba.
+I shoot glances at Tammy, trying to telepathically beg for her help, but she is busy doing the same to me, only she is trying to tell me that I have a boba in my hand by not-entirely-subtly making eyes at that hand.
+As if I didn't know.
+The Taiwanese girl has her phone out and is taking a picture of me, so I smile and try to keep the mouth of tea I just drank from spilling down my chin like cold drool ( why did I take another sip in the middle of this drama?! because I am Caleb Rogers and I am addicted to Boba Milk Tea).
+I panic, and stuff the boba casually into my pocket.
+The woman thanks us, and sits down to order her own.
+We get the hell out of dodge.
+Tammy asks me where the boba went, and I pull it out of my pocket.
+Shame.

+### Taipei 101 <a id="topoftaipei101">

 For the first time in my life I actually went to the top of Taipei 101.
 I had never done it when I lived in Taiwan, probably because it seemed too touristy, and a waste of money.
 Had pretty fantastic views, though, so I guess I missed out.
 There's also a great informational section